Frequently Asked Questions

 If you are a US citizen or permanent resident and:

-It is very unlikely that you can work in the US (for details, go to the OIS website, Teacher Certification office, and Immigration websites).
-You may want to consult with your country to see what the requirement for certification may be and inform your advisor of your findings when you develop the course of study you will pursue.
+If you have chosen the teaching track and are an international student on a student visa, it is be very unlikely that you can work in the US (for details, go to the OIS website, Teacher Certification office, and Immigration websites).
+You may want to consult with your country to see what the requirements for certification may be and inform your advisor of your findings when you develop the course of study you will pursue.
 You might also consult bilingual requirements for other employment opportunities within your country and raise questions about these possibilities in the admissions process.

 - I'm interested in studying Bilingual/Bicultural Education at Teachers College.
 What are my choices?

-- M.A. in Bilingual/Bicultural Studies:
+M.A. in Bilingual/Bicultural Studies:

-- M.A. in Bilingual/Bicultural Education leading toward NY State teacher certification
+M.A. in Bilingual/Bicultural Education leading toward NY State teacher certification